-- 1. declare a major in biology, English, mathematics, or history; - 2. complete 48+ degree hours; - 3. have an overall GPA of at least 2.5; - earn a grade of "C" or higher in at least two of the following: PSYC 2060, PSYC 2078, and EDCI 2700; if all three courses have been taken prior to admission, a grade of "C" or higher is required in each course. - pass the following Core Academic Skills for Educators tests: Reading (5712), Writing (5722), and Mathematics (5732).
-These tests are required effective 9/1/14.1 The requirement is waived for those possessing an ACT score of 22+ or an SAT score of 1030+; - 6. complete application in the Department of Education; - 7. complete the Dispositions Self-Rating Scale; - verify computer literacy ("C" or higher in basic computer course or passing score on LSUA's computer competency exam); - 9. complete Technology Skills Inventory: - 10. verify writing competency through submission of professional statement; - 11. complete the program entrance interview; - 12. complete background check with LSUA or with parish in which observation and participation requirements will be met. - 13. receive Department of Education approval of completed application to enroll in 3000/4000 level professional education courses. - Contact the Department of Education for required exams and scores prior to 9/1/2014.
+- declare a major in biology, English, mathematics, or history; - 2. complete 48+ degree hours; - 3. have an overall GPA of at least 2.5; - 4. earn a grade of "C" or higher in at least two of the following: PSYC 2060, PSYC 2078, and EDCI 2700; if all three courses have been taken prior to admission, a grade of "C" or higher is required in each course. - pass the following Core Academic Skills for Educators tests: Reading (5712), Writing (5722), and Mathematics (5732).
+The requirement is waived for those possessing an ACT score of 22+ or an SAT score of 1030+; - 6. complete application in the Department of Education; - verify computer literacy ("C" or higher in basic computer course or passing score on LSUA's computer competency exam); - 8. complete background check with parish in which observation and participation requirements will be met. - 9. receive Department of Education approval of completed application to enroll in 3000/4000 level professional education courses.